Somewhere in Time

 In the film Somewhere in Time, Richard Collier’s stay in the past is short lived when a coin from the present breaks the spell of the past; and, he is transported back to 1980.
 As in the film, our stay in the past also came to an end when a present day snow storm made for an early return to New York City.
 Our romantic stay in the past was as magical as the time spent between Elise and Richard in the film.
 Upon leaving this historic mansion and town, we vowed to come back to journey again into the past.

-This property was chosen for the Super Romantic Category because of the romantic appeal of the mansion and the activities in the town of Saratoga Springs.
-This property is also well suited for the categories of Outstandingly Located, Ultra Luxurious, and Pet Friendly.
+This property was chosen for the Super Romantic Vacation Rentals category because of the romantic appeal of the mansion and the activities in the town of Saratoga Springs.
+This property is also well suited for the categories of Outstandingly Located and Ultra Luxurious Vacation Rentals.

 Comments Welcome: Make a comment below (we work hard…give us some love!) on any of our Live Reviews by Travel Writer Cindy White, Deborah Nelson, Emily Yurcheshen or Renee Fontaine, and get a FREE Digital version of The Vacation Rental Travel Guide when it is hot off the press!